*Fall 2023 Dates TBA*

-In partnership with Salem Historical Tours and the Danvers Historical Society, on six Saturday mornings this fall I am giving a walking tour of several Salem Village historic sites in Danvers related to the 1692 witch-hunt.
+For the third year in partnership with Salem Historical Tours and the Danvers Historical Society, on Saturday mornings this fall I am giving a walking tour of several Salem Village historic sites in Danvers related to the 1692 witch-hunt.
 A portion of the ticket price goes to support the Danvers Historical Society.

 As seen on the front page of the Salem News!